 |Aquafaba (water used for cooking chickpeas) or plain water required to make the paste||Aquafaba as needed|

 *We need to trim off the hard stems of the herbs, and use the leaves & tender stems only.

 **Turmeric powder is used to brighten up the green color of coriander leaves.

 - Soak chickpeas overnight.

 - Rinse them & drain the water.

-- Pressure cook them by adding turmeric powder (1/2 tsp) and water in the ratio of 1:2 and simmer for 10 min. after reaching high pressure.
+- Pressure cook them by adding turmeric powder (1/2 tsp) & water (in the ratio of 1:2) and simmer for 10 min. after reaching high pressure.

 - Spoon out the cooked chickpeas and pour the cooking water (aquafaba) into a jar.

 - Peel the skin of chickpeas (to make a smooth paste) when they are moist and keep aside.

 Add sesame seeds, cumin seeds & red chillies into the pan.

 - Spread them on a plate to cool down.